 TABLE OF CONTENTS

-Lines > Line results > View lines > Action: Missed courses & preferences
+Navigate to Lines > Line results > View lines > Action: Missed courses & preferences.

 Missed Courses

-The missed courses table displays the number of students who missed each course.
-Students might miss out on a subject due to it clashing with a higher preferenced subject, or the class is at capacity.
+The Missed Courses table displays the number of students who missed each course.
+Students might miss out on a subject due to it clashing with a higher preference subject, or the class is at capacity.

 - This table by default displays highest Interest results first.